The Nystr\"om method for convex loss functions: Introduction

-In particular, if compared with results for quadratic and logistic loss, our proof follows a different path.
-For square loss, all relevant quantities (i.e. loss function, excess risk) are quadratic, while the regularized estimator has an explicit expression, allowing for an explicit analysis based on linear algebra and matrix concentration [\cite{tropp2012user}].
-Similarly, the study for logistic loss can be reduced to the quadratic case through a local quadratic approximation based on the self-concordance property.
-Instead here convex Lipschitz but non-smooth losses such as the hinge loss do not allow for such a quadratic approximation and we need to combine empirical process theory [\cite{boucheron2013concentration}] with results for random projections.
-In particular, fast rates require considering localized complexity measures [\cite{steinwart2008support,bartlett2005local,koltchinskii2006local}].
-Related ideas have been used to extend results for random features from the square loss [\cite{rudi2017generalization}] to general loss functions [\cite{li2019towards, sun2018but}].
+In fact, for the square loss, all relevant quantities (i.e. loss function, excess risk) are quadratic, while the regularized estimator has an explicit expression, allowing for an explicit analysis based on linear algebra and matrix concentration \citep{tropp2012user}.
+Similarly, for the logistic loss the analysis can be reduced to the quadratic case through a local quadratic approximation based on the self-concordance property \citep{bach2010self}.
+Instead, convex, Lipschitz but non-smooth losses, such as the hinge loss, do not allow for such a quadratic approximation and we need to combine empirical process theory \citep{boucheron2013concentration} with results for random projections \citep{rudi2015less}.
+In particular, fast rates require considering localized complexity measures \citep{steinwart2008support,bartlett2005local,koltchinskii2006local} and sub-gaussian inputs \citep{koltchinskii2014concentration,vershynin2018high}.
+We note that, related ideas have been used to extend results for random features from the square loss \citep{rudi2017generalization} to general loss functions \citep{li2019towards, sun2018but}.

-Our main interest is characterizing the relation between computational efficiency and statistical accuracy.
-We do so studying the interplay between regularization, subspace size and different parameters describing how are hard or easy is the considered problem.
-Indeed, our analysis starts from basic assumption, that eventually we first strengthen to get faster rates, and then weaken to consider more general scenarios.
+Our main interest is in characterizing the relation between computational efficiency and statistical accuracy, while giving a unified study of the Nystr\"om method including both smooth and non-smooth losses.
+We do so studying the interplay between regularization, subspace size and the different parameters describing the hardness of the problem.
 Our results show that also for convex, Lipschitz losses there are settings in which the best known statistical bounds can be obtained while substantially reducing computational requirements.
 Interestingly, these effects are relevant but also less marked than for smooth losses.
-In particular, some form of adaptive sampling seems needed to ensure no loss of accuracy and achieve sharp learning bounds.
-In contrast, uniform sampling suffices to achieve similar results for smooth loss functions.
-It is an open question whether this is a byproduct of our analysis, or a fundamental limitation.
-Some preliminary numerical results complemented with numerical experiments are given considering benchmark datasets.
+In particular, some form of adaptive sampling seems to be needed to ensure no loss of accuracy and achieve sharp learning bounds.
+More than that, differently from quadratic loss, also a fast eigenvalues decay of the covariance operator is fundamental to have some computational savings.